 - Preparing cases for Landlord-Tenant Court

 - Assisting the U.S. District Court as amicus curiae in emergency litigation related to the impact of COVID-19 on conditions in the D.C.
 Jail and the Correctional Treatment Facility.

-We are also laying the groundwork to help respond to the expected influx of new legal needs when the courts reopen and as the crisis ebbs and flows for the foreseeable future.
+We are also laying the groundwork to help respond to the expected influx of new legal needs as the courts reopen and the crisis ebbs and flows for the foreseeable future.

 Our focus is on strengthening:

 - Eviction Defense Service, the largest in the District, with attorneys at the courthouse every hour the Court is in session.